RetroCro/TurtleWoW-Mods/README.md

 Since that [project has been halted](https://forum.turtle-wow.org/viewtopic.php?t=2827) and it not compatible with TWoW 1.17.2, there are two alternatives to pick from....

 ### Patch-A Option 1 - Watcher's - HD Character Models Only
-This is similar to Redmagejoe's Patch-A but containing only HD Character models.
+This is similar to Redmagejoe's Patch-A but contains only HD Character models.
 I would consider this a safe pick since it's slimmed down which helps reduce the number of potential crashes.

 Patch-A.mpq
 https://drive.google.com/file/d/1oRvnZ211KZM-vjcymqfKYMlHdfwG1-_t/edit